A Guide to Photographing the Pacific Coast Highway

 Travel and Photography - West Coast - Seattle 3

-On our second day, and final day of the trip, we got to experience the Pike Place market.
-I’ve written in a lot more detail about the Pike Place market, but what you need to know is this.
+On the second day in Seattle and the final day of my first trip up the coast, we got to experience the Pike Place market.
+I’ve now explored this part of Seattle much more thoroughly, but what you need to know is this.

 Photographers, especially street photographers- go to Seattle.
 Make a point to spend an entire day at the Pike Place market.
 Bring extra batteries and memory cards.
 You will NOT regret it!